OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 ## Access application culture settings (preview)

 A workbook has language and culture settings that affect how certain data is displayed.
-This settings can help localize data when your add-in user-base is using shared workbooks across different regions.
-Your add-in can use string parsing to standardize the format of numbers, dates, and times based on the system culture settings.
+These settings can help localize data when your add-in's users are sharing workbooks across different languages and cultures.
+Your add-in can use string parsing to localize the format of numbers, dates, and times based on the system culture settings so that each user sees data in their own culture's format.

 `Application.cultureInfo` defines the system culture settings as a [CultureInfo](/javascript/api/excel/excel.cultureinfo) object.
 This contains settings like the numerical decimal separator or the date format.